What is Hormone Optimization?

 Progesterone is used medically in the treatment of dysfunctional uterine bleeding and abnormalities of the menstrual cycle, as part of postmenopausal hormone replacement therapy, as a test for endogenous estrogen production, and as an adjunct in the treatment of infertility associated with partial or complete ovarian failure; administered orally, intramuscularly, or intravaginally.

-I most commonly use progesterone in postmenopausal hormone replacement therapy in women who still have intact uterus and ovaries to protect against cancer.
+We most commonly use progesterone in postmenopausal hormone replacement therapy in women who still have intact uterus and ovaries to protect against cancer.

 What is SHBG (Sex Hormone Binding Globulin)?